zng-ui/zng/TODO/_current.md

     - Popup window covers entire widget (area size ignored in Windows?)
     - Review IME area, we can't just use bounds, a large text area widget may want to set the IME area as the current line.
+    - Firefox uses the selection rectangles and also sets the "interest point".
+        - Winit sets the point to the exclusion area origin.

 # Accessibility